pkulchenko/fullmoon/README.md

 of Fullmoon, the current versions of redbean/Fullmoon are expected to deliver similar performance.

-The tests are using exactly the same code you see in the [introduction](#fullmoon) with one small change: using `{%= name %}` instead of `{%& name %}` in the template, which skips HTML escaping.
+The tests are using exactly the same code that is shown in the [introduction](#fullmoon) with one small change: using `{%= name %}` instead of `{%& name %}` in the template, which skips HTML escaping.
 This code demonstrates routing, parameter handling and template processing.

 <pre>
 $ wrk -t 12 -c 120 http://127.0.0.1:8080/user/paul